nikivazou/thesis/README.md

-# thesis
-Liquid Haskell: How to turn Haskell into a Theorem Prover
+# Liquid Haskell: How to turn Haskell into a Theorem Prover